Wildfire suppression: Equipment and personnel

-Wildfire suppression requires specialist personnel and equipment.
-Notable examples include smokejumpers (firefighters who parachute into remote areas) and helicopter support.
+Wildfire suppression requires specialist personnel and equipment that can be acquired thanks to government funds being funneled directly into fire safety councils which in return start investing into these useful equipment that is used in fire suppression, there are certain times where the funds will exceed the set budget and that when certain agencies keep it to themselves. on top of getting the necessary equipment that is needed for suppressing wildfires, agencies need to invest in professionals in order to actually combat these fires, notable examples include smokejumpers (firefighters who parachute into remote areas) and helicopter support however, what’s interesting is that depending on which area these agencies are in the professionals that work in them can vary, for example Australia mostly relies on actual volunteers to help in suppressing wildfires while other areas hire professionals directly, Australia relies on the volunteer method in order to build a deeper connection between the people and the government which is another reason as to why the government agencies are more on board to helping out and providing funds.

 Efficacy

 The success of wildfire suppression techniques is debated amongst the scientific community.
 A number of studies (produced during the 1990s) using Ontario government fire records compared either the number of fires or the average fire size between areas with and without aggressive fire suppression policies.
 They found that the average fire size was generally smaller in areas of aggressive policy.
 One report, written in 1998 by Stocks and Weber, said; "Use of fire as a management tool recognizes the natural role of fire and is applied judiciously for ecosystem maintenance and restoration in selected areas."
 A later 2005 study concluded that "Fire suppression is (functionally) effective insofar as it reduces area burned".

 Other studies have concluded that the 20th century change in the fire cycle is a result of climate change.
 A 1993 study by Bergeron & Archambault said: "post-'Little Ice Age' climate change has profoundly decreased the frequency of fires in the northwestern Québec boreal forest".
 Critics have also pointed out that small fires are virtually unreported in areas without aggressive fire suppression policies, where detection often relies on reports from settlements or commercial aircraft, leading to incorrect average fire size data for those regions.